ziotom78/ziotom78.github.io/_posts/2024-10-07-julia-parametric-constructors.markdown

 Thanks a lot to the people on the [Julia Forum](https://discourse.julialang.org/) for useful discussions.
 See in particular the posts in the two threads [How to use `@kwdef` with parametric types and inner constructors](https://discourse.julialang.org/t/how-to-use-kwdef-with-parametric-types-and-inner-constructors/107948) and [Constructors for parametric types](https://discourse.julialang.org/t/constructors-for-parametric-types/119971).

+# Edits

+Patrick Häcker [suggested](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/7) to use polar coordinates instead of spherical coordinates in the example in [Making Unitful-compatible types](##making-unitful-compatible-types).